MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-management.md

 ## Sign in to the app

+You can sign in to the app using one of the following accounts:
+- Microsoft account - sends to your organizational email address
+- LinkedIn account - sends to the primary email address of your LinkedIn profile
+- Google account - sends to your Google email address

 1. Go to [https://alerts.mi.ai.dynamics.com/](https://alerts.mi.ai.dynamics.com/).
 2. Select **Sign in** on the top of the page.
 3. Choose which account to sign in with.